regdoug/rithonors-hstatus/README.md

         Drupal roles to users
 2. hdata - Database API module.
 Used by all following modules:
 3. hcomplearn - Provides a form for submission and review of complementary learning.
+3. hformtools - Provides new elements for forms.
-4. hnews - Provides a way to send rich-text emails to Honors Program members
+4. hnews - Provides a way to send rich-text emails to Honors Program members.
+4. hnotesystem - Accesses continuation notes.
+5. hpoints - Provides both individual and bulk points submission forms.
 5. hstatus - Adds the "MyStatus" page to Drupal user accounts.
+6. hstudent - Provides Student Search and Student History functionality.
+7. hvite - The Honors invitation module.

 Module Dependencies
 -------------------